-- Line In jack.
+- LAN controller.
+The BROADCOM® BCM5702 Gigabit Ethernet is a single-chip solution for LAN on Motherboard (LOM) and Network Interface Card (NIC) applications.
+The BCM5702 provides a 32-bit interface and supports 1000/100/10 Mbps data transfer rates.
+Fast Ethernet models mount the BROADCOM® BCM4401 controller for 10BASE-T/100BASE-TX networking. (on LAN models only) - PS/2 mouse port.
+This green 6-pin connector is for a PS/2 mouse. - Parallel port.
+This 25-pin port connects a parallel printer, a scanner, or other devices. - RJ-45 port.
+This port allows connection to a Local Area Network (LAN) through a network hub. (on LAN models only) - Line In jack.
 This Line In (light blue) jack connects a tape player or other audio sources.
-In 6-channel mode, the function of this jack becomes Bass/Center. - Line Out jack.
+In 6-channel mode, the function of this jack becomes Rear Speaker Out. (on audio models only) - Line Out jack.
 This Line Out (lime) jack connects a headphone or a speaker.
-In 6-channel mode, the function of this jack becomes Front Speaker Out. - Microphone jack.
+In 6-channel mode, the function of this jack becomes Front Speaker Out. (on audio models only) - Microphone jack.
 This Mic (pink) jack connects a microphone.
-In 6-channel mode, the function of this jack becomes Rear Speaker Out. - USB 2.0 ports 3 and 4.
-These two 4-pin Universal Serial Bus (USB) ports are available for connecting USB 2.0 devices. - Video port.
-This port is for a VGA monitor or other VGA-compatible devices. - Serial port.
-This 9-pin COM1 port is for pointing devices or other serial devices. - USB 2.0 ports 1 and 2.
+In 6-channel mode, the function of this jack becomes Bass/Center. (on audio models only) - USB 2.0 ports 3 and 4.
+These two 4-pin Universal Serial Bus (USB) ports are available for connecting USB 2.0 devices. - Serial ports.
+These 9-pin COM1/COM2 ports are for pointing devices or other serial devices. - USB 2.0 ports 1 and 2.
 These two 4-pin Universal Serial Bus (USB) ports are available for connecting USB 2.0 devices. - PS/2 keyboard port.
 This purple connector is for a PS/2 keyboard.